quantumporium/quantumporium/README.md

 Hi there 👋!
 I am Penyel, __an afro-Canadian teenager__ extremely passionate about __innovation and entrepreneurship__.
 I am currently researching some of the most groundbreaking and innovations that will happen in the coming years.
 Those research will help __create a unicorn company__ that will impact billions.
 My research includes __AI, quantum computing,  blockchain, synthetic biology, and much more__.

+#### I'm currently working on and learning:

+__Synthetic biology__: I have recently bought a synthetic biology and bioengineering class from [the-Odin](https://www.the-odin.com/)  this class will teach how to do bioengineering with CRISPR cas9.

+__AI/ML__: I am learning and expanding the knowledge that I have on the field of AI.
+I am also researching some ethical and security problem that AI will bring in the coming years.

+__Quantum programming__: I am expending the knowledge I have on quantum programming by learning some of the underlying mathematical concept needed and learning Qiskit

 Here are some ideas to get you started: